Living In Bulgaria The Pros & Cons That You Need To Know

 Bulgarian hotel and restaurant prices are apparently below half the average for the EU.

-Property prices in Bulgaria have settled down from their peaks following EU accession – meaning that it’s possible to buy decent accommodation country-wide, (with the exception of a few exclusive suburbs in Sofia for example!), for much less than you would pay in the UK for similar accommodation.
+Property prices in Bulgaria have settled down from their peaks following EU accession – meaning that it’s possible to buy decent accommodation country-wide, (with the exception of a few exclusive suburbs in Sofia), for much less than you would pay in the UK for similar accommodation.
 Rent in Bulgaria on average is 74.06% lower than in the UK.

 Cost of living in Bulgaria is 48.12% lower than in the United Kingdom.
 Alcoholic and non-alcoholic beverages cost on average 65% less, and clothing costs are 75% less than the European Union average.